 Learn about Tax Breaks and Government Programs That Can Offer Assistance

-For example, you can receive extra money with the Canadian Child Benefit if you have one or two children younger than 18.
+For example, you can receive extra money with the Canadian Child Benefit if you have one or two kids who are younger than 18.
 You can get up to $6,639 every year if your child is less than six years old.
 Parents of children aged 6–17 get $5,602 per child.

-Consider opening a Registered Education Savings Plan (RESP) to help you build up funds for your child's college education in the long term.
+Consider opening a Registered Education Savings Plan (RESP) to help you build up funds for your kids college education in the long term.
 If you can save up to $500 in a year, the government will offer a 10% or 20% match to your contribution.
-You can also claim your child care benefits, child tax credit, and social assistance loans.
+You can also claim your children's care benefits as well as their tax credit, along with social assistance loans.

 Learn How to Save Money on a Routine Basis